-With the pandemic health emergency, the project team have had to adapt and rethink strategies to ensure less heard groups were included within the conversations.
-As such we have engaged with both tried and new methodologies to reach as many people and groups as we could, including,
+With the Covid-19 pandemic health emergency, the project team have had to adapt and rethink strategies to ensure less heard groups were included within the conversations.
+As such we have engaged with both traditional and new methodologies to reach as many people and groups as we could, including,

-- On-line questionnaires - Consultation through the creation of a project specific website and interactive map. - Face to face events (pre-pandemic) - Socially distanced markets taking a stall at the local BRAG markets - Events along the river including ofter spotting and deer walk + talk - Engagement with schools Cognitive mapping exercise and Fish in the Classroom - Behaviour change events and meetings - Facebook and Twitter events photograph competition Brand marketing and merchandising - Production of an animation for use on social media and at events. - Print including newspapers and postcards - Talking to people at each and every opportunity - Engagement with community groups e.g. CLEAR - Fife Council training and skills team
+- On-line questionnaires - Consultation through the creation of a project specific website and interactive map. - Face to face events (pre-pandemic) - Socially distanced markets taking a stall at the local BRAG markets - Events along the river including otter spotting and deer walk + talk - Engagement with schools Cognitive mapping exercise and Fish in the Classroom - Behaviour change events and meetings - Facebook and Twitter events photograph competition Brand marketing and merchandising - at events. - Print including newspapers and postcards - Talking to people at each and every opportunity - Engagement with community groups e.g. CLEAR - Fife Council training and skills team